bekk/bekk-christmas/post/javascript/debounce-and-throttle.md

     }
 }

-const onScroll = throttle(() => {
+const onResize = throttle(() => {
     // do something
 }, 100);

-document.addEventListener('scroll', onScroll)
+document.addEventListener('resize', onResize)
 ```

 Similar to `debounce`, `throttle` is a higher-order function.
-The function that is returned will be called by the event listener, that is when the user scrolls.
+The function that is returned will be called by the event listener, that is when the user resizes the window.
 As long as the flag `waiting` from the previous function call is set, `func` will be called after `wait`.

+A resize event can be especially heavy since the browser also needs to rerender everything.

+### How long do we need to wait?

+For both debounce and throttle the `wait` should be set to your situation and find what gives the best performance for your users and application.

+##
+I hope this makes it clearer how debounce and throttle differs from each other.
+I also recommend taking a look at how some libraries have solved these functions. lodash and underscore both have implementations that are well tested and the have probably thought of other cases that I haven't done here.